 Standard Description Effective date (early adoption permitted) IFRS 9 Financial Instruments This standard, issued as a replacement to IAS 39, retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets: amortised cost and fair value.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
 The guidance in IAS 39 on impairment of financial assets and hedge accounting continues to apply.
-The replacement project consists of the following three phases: a) Classification and measurement of financial assets and financial liabilities. b) Impairment methodology - a more forward looking impairment model that reflects expected credit losses, as compared to incurred loss model under IAS 39. c) Hedge accounting - a review draft has been issued for this phase which deals with general hedge accounting only.
-Not yet specified Amendment to IAS 32 and IFRS 7, 'Financial Instruments: Presentation' These amendments are to the application guidance and clarify some of the requirements for offsetting financial assets and financial liabilities on the balance sheet.
+Not yet specified The replacement project consists of the following three phases: a) Classification and measurement of financial assets and financial liabilities. b) Impairment methodology - a more forward looking impairment model that reflects expected credit losses, as compared to incurred loss model under IAS 39. c) Hedge accounting - a review draft has been issued for this phase which deals with general hedge accounting only.
+Amendment to IAS 32 and IFRS 7, 'Financial Instruments: Presentation' These amendments are to the application guidance and clarify some of the requirements for offsetting financial assets and financial liabilities on the balance sheet.
 1 January 2014 Financial Instruments: Recognition and Measurement Amendment to IAS 39 'Novation of derivatives' This amendment provides relief from discontinuing hedge accounting when novation to a hedging instrument to a central counter party meets specified criteria.
 1 January 2014 Amendment to IAS 36, 'Impairment of assets' on recoverable amount disclosures This amendment addresses the disclosure of information about the recoverable amount of impaired assets if that amount is based on fair value less costs of disposal.
 1 January 2014

-The Group has assessed the impact of the above standards, amendm Based on the assessment, the above standards, amendments to a material impact on the consolidated financial statements of the Gr 9 is likely to depend on the outcome of the other phases of IASB's
+The Group has assessed the impact of the above standards, amendments to standards, revisions and interpretations.
+Based on the assessment, the above standards, amendments to standards, revisions and interpretations have no material impact on the consolidated financial statements of the Group as at the reporting date.
+The impact of IFRS 9 is likely to depend on the outcome of the other phases of IASB's IAS 39 replacement project.

-CASH AND DEPOSITS WITH CENTRAL BANK 4
+4 CASH AND DEPOSITS WITH CENTRAL BANK